eltonfc/dotfiles/README.md

 `vim` plugins are installed as [git submodules](http://vimcasts.org/episodes/synchronizing-plugins-with-git-submodules-and-pathogen/).
 In order to clone them you must run `git submodule update --init` after cloning this repo.
-The submodules can then be updated all at one by running `git submodule foreach git pull origin master` in this repo's root directory.
+The submodules can then be updated all at once by running `git submodule foreach git pull` in this repo's root directory.

 Color theme is [One Dark](https://github.com/joshdick/onedark.vim).